rdlrt/Alternate-Jormungandr-Testnet/RecoverByronWallet.md

-**Unofficial Instructions for recovering your Byron Era funds on the new Incentivized Shelley Testnet**
+# Unofficial Instructions for recovering your Byron Era funds on the new Incentivized Shelley Testnet

-1. Grab and install Haskell
+## 1. Grab and install Haskell
 ```
 curl -sSL https://get.haskellstack.org/ | sh
 ```

-2. Get the wallet (you must build from source as of today as there are changes that just got into master you need)
+## 2. Get the wallet (you must build from source as of today as there are changes that just got into master you need)
 ```
 git clone https://github.com/input-output-hk/cardano-wallet.git
 ```

-3. Go into the wallet directory
+## 3. Go into the wallet directory
 ```
 cd cardano-wallet
 ```

-4. Build the wallet
+## 4. Build the wallet
 ```
 stack build --test --no-run-tests
 ```